 Our mission at The Law Office of Whitney L. Thompson is to help prospective guardians and their wards navigate the guardianship process.
 In Houston, guardianship is a process we know well and are committed to helping our clients get the best outcome.

 Contact us at (281) 214-0173 to schedule a consultation for your guardianship or estate planning needs.

 Guardianship is the legal vehicle utilized to provide parents of children with special needs the ability to continue to make decisions for their child when the child transitions into adulthood.
 If you are the parent of a special needs child who is turning 18 soon, it is normal to worry about their future.
 You’re likely thinking of what will happen once you pass.
 Who will care for them when you’re not there?

-Similarly, guardianship is the appropriate vehicle when you are responsible for an aging parent, grandparent or family member who lacks capacity to make decisions for themselves.
+Similarly, guardianship is the appropriate vehicle when you are responsible for an aging parent, grandparent, or family member who lacks the capacity to make decisions for themselves.
 Their incapacity may be related to their struggle with dementia or medical condition that has rendered them incapacitated.

 As the guardian of the person and/or estate, you or your designated appointee will make decisions for your loved ones’ person or financial affairs.

 While there are limits to what a guardian can do, they can help: